+49 (0) 7022 2796-682

 • Quantity and size classes of the particles

-• No material assignment
+• No material classification

-• No definition of the defectiveness
+• No specification of the damage the particles can cause

 Scanning electron microscopy